WukLab/Hotpot/README.md

 ## Caution:
 This is a BETA version, use under your own risk!
 We will have our stable version ready soon.

-For more information, check https://engineering.purdue.edu/WukLab/hotpot-socc17.pdf
+For more information, please check [Hotpot paper](https://engineering.purdue.edu/WukLab/hotpot-socc17.pdf).

 ## How To Run Hotpot